Outlaw Bloods

 Status Extinct

 The Outlaw Bloods were born out of the Vietnamese community in the Uptown neighborhood.
-In the 1970s south east Asian immigrants migrated to the area of Argyle Street between Leland and Sheridan.
-By the mid-1970s this area became known as Vietnamese Town and by the late 1970s this part of Argyle was lined with Vietnamese businesses. by the early or mid-1980s a Asian gang had formed at Leland and Sheridan known as the Loco Boys that defended the area against attacks from outside gangs from Uptown.
+In the 1970s southeast Asian immigrants migrated to the area of Argyle Street between Leland and Sheridan.
+By the mid-1970s this area became known as Vietnamese Town and by the late 1970s this part of Argyle was lined with Vietnamese businesses.
+Combodian refugees were also brought to this neighborhood starting in the mid-1970s due to the end of the Vietnam war.
+In 1983, a Cambodian gang had formed at Leland and Sheridan known as the Loco Boys that defended the area against attacks from outside gangs from Uptown.
 These youths tangled with Brazers, Black Gangster Disciples and Spanish Gangster Disciples.
+The Loco Boys were not Vietnamese, they were Cambodian even though they were in a mostly Vietnamese area of Uptown.
+The Spanish Gangster Disciples had just arrived in Uptown in 1983 and were aggressively gangbanging through Uptown.
+The Brazers arrived in the early 1980s but didn’t start getting big and aggressive until 1983 and this is when the Loco Boys needed to form to protect Little Vietnam.
+Their main intersection was Sheridan and Leland and the area around up to Broadway Street and south to Argyle became Loco Boys turf.

-In the year 1987 under the Vietnamese Amerasian Homecoming Act the United States Government continued to settle Vietnamese refugees that were from reeducation camp detainees and Amer-Asians.
-As young Vietnamese teenagers came to Uptown they soon ran into gangs like Brazers, Black Gangster Disciples and other gangs affiliated with the Folks.
-Vietnamese teens clashed with the Folks and were often bullied by them.
-Some Vietnamese youths joined the Flip City Kings while others joined the Loco Boys but others connected with the notorious Bloods gang from Los Angeles.
-Some Vietnamese youths migrated from Los Angeles and/or had family in southern California that had ties to the notorious Bloods street gang.
-These Uptown youths were also residing very close to the Black P Stones north of Leland.
-These youths connected with both the Bloods and Black P Stones and became the Outlaw Bloods.
-The Outlaw Bloods then joined the People alliance and became a strong force by the early 1990s.
+In the year 1987 under the Vietnamese Amerasian Homecoming Act the United States Government continued to settle Vietnamese and Cambodian refugees that were from reeducation camp detainees and Amer-Asians.
+As more young Vietnamese and Cambodian teenagers came to Uptown, they soon ran into gangs like Brazers, Black Gangster Disciples and SGDs.
+Vietnamese and Cambodian teens clashed with the Folks and were often bullied by them.
+The Vietnamese youths joined the Flip City Kings while Loco Boys represented the Cambodians.
+The Flip City Kings were basically a Latin King branch in many ways and/or were heavily supported by the much more powerful Latin King nation and bound by the People alliance since they formed in the same year.
+The Loco Boys were not part of People or attached to any greater power and by the late 1980s it was becoming a growing issue.